Fruit Trees: How to grow

 Pest and Diseases

 A wide range of pests and diseases can affect fruit trees.
-Birds, wasps and codling moth are t 3 of the most important pests.
+Birds, wasps and the codling moth are three of the most common pests.
 Treat insect infestations using Resolva Bug Killer, according to the packet instructions.